Nothing To Worry About!

 While cruising at 40,000 feet, the airplane shuddered and Mr. Benson looked out the window.
-"Good grief!" he screamed, "one of the engines just blew up!"
+"Goodness!" he screamed, "one of the engines just blew up!"

 "Say," spoke up an alert passenger, "aren't those parachutes?"